kyechou/leagueoflegends/README.md

 ### Install the helper script

 Please choose either of the two versions.
-The first one depends on M-Reimer's wine-lol and wine-lol-glibc, and does not require changing kernel parameters.
+The first one (recommended) depends on M-Reimer's wine-lol and wine-lol-glibc, and does not require changing kernel parameters.
 The second one depends on GloriousEggroll's wine-ge-custom, and requires setting `abi.vsyscall32=0`, which may have a negative impact on the performance of other 32-bit wine applications.

 | Arch User Repository (AUR)                                                          | Debian/Ubuntu                                                   | Manual installation    |
 |-------------------------------------------------------------------------------------|-----------------------------------------------------------------|------------------------|